0L1v3DaD/ps5-webkit-autoloader/README.md

 <Details>
 <Summary><i>How to update the autoloader?</i></Summary>

-The autoloader content is cached on the console, so updates are just as simple as the initial install:
+The autoloader content is cached on the console, so updating is exactly the same as the initial install.
+Simply follow the **[Setup Instructions](#setup-instructions)** using the new release files.

-1. Re-run the latest `webkit-autoloader-installer_vX.Y.Z.elf` from the [Releases](https://github.com/itsPLK/ps5-webkit-autoloader/releases) page.
-2. The installer updates the homescreen app and refreshes the cached page.
+The latest installer payload will re-create the homescreen app and refresh the cached page for you.
 Your payloads and `autoload.txt` on USB / internal storage are never touched.
 </Details>

 <Details>